visika/tesi-magistrale/thesis.typ

 where $E_"disp"$ is a function of the electron-electron distance with parameters that are fitted for the specific functional the correction is applied to.
 (For instance, the D3 parameters for @pbe will be different from the D3 parameters of revPBE.)

 Several alternatives for the correction $E_"disp"$ are available (D2, D3, XDM, D4, TS, MBD, ...), but in principle we do not know which one yields the most reliable prediction for a specific system.
+As illustrative examples of methods to take dispersion into account, the XDM and D3 corrections are detailed below, as they are employed in the reference implementations cited for this thesis.

+==== Exchange-hole Dipole Moment

 The @xdm model describes the dispersion energy of two neutral fragments as the electrostatic interaction of the dipoles formed by electrons and their associated exchange holes.
 Here, $E_"disp"$ contains the usual $R^(-6)$ leading term as well as two additional higher order atomic-pairwise terms